OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0205_output.en.md

 ### Header of the Snapshot

 The snapshot file contains the header information listed in the following table.
 These headers are commonly defined in either original format or `NetCDF`.
+For both file formats, the utility program `read_snp.x` can be used to read them.

 | var name     | type          | description                                                       |
 | ------------ | ------------- | ----------------------------------------------------------------- |